Now songwriter and leader of his own band "Dougie Burns & The Cadillacs"

-Toured the UK extensively appearing at festivals from Looe in Cornwall to Belladrum in the Scottish Highlands .
-As a solo act he is off to Texas for SXSW in March 2019.
-Playing ten gigs in Austin and in Houston.
+Toured the UK extensively appearing at festivals from Looe in Cornwall to Belladrum in the Scottish Highlands.

-Dougie is a music journalist writing a fortnightly column for the North of Scotland’s newspaper The Press and Journal.
+Dougie is a music journalist and outside the Covid-19 Pandemic shutdown writes a fortnightly column for the North of Scotland’s newspaper The Press and Journal.

 DON'T JUST TAKE MY WORD FOR IT